SQL++ Query Strings

 *wildcard to select all properties. - Select all properties from the

-data source.
-Give the object an alias name ofdata
+dbdata source.
+Give the object an alias name ofdata. - Select a pair of properties.

 - Select a specific property from the db data source.